Know Your Options to Vote

 Mail-in and Absentee Ballots

-In order to apply for a mail-in or absentee ballot, you must supply proof of identification (ID), unless you are a “uniformed and overseas citizen” or are a voter who qualifies under the Voting Accessibility for the Elderly and Handicapped ACT.
-The accepted forms of ID include either a current and valid Pennsylvania driver’s license, a PennDOT photo ID card, the last 4 digits of your Social Security Number, or a photocopy of certain qualifying photo IDs that showcase your name and an expiration date that is current.
-Those photo IDs can include:
+In order to apply for a mail-in or absentee ballot, you must supply proof of identification (ID), unless you are a uniformed and overseas citizen or are a voter who qualifies under the Voting Accessibility for the Elderly and Handicapped ACT.
+The accepted forms of ID include either a current and valid Pennsylvania driver’s license, a PennDOT photo ID card, the last 4 digits of your Social Security Number, or a photocopy of one of the following IDs showing name, a photo and an expiration date that is current:

 A U.S. Passport